MuhammedAjmalG/NLP_Projects/NLP_Preprocessing/readme.md

 - Implementation of Stopword Removal Techniques
 - Example Code and Usage
 - `NLP_StopWords.ipynb`: This file contains the implementation of the tokenization algorithm.

+# 4.Bag of Words (BoW) Implementation
+This repository showcases the implementation of the Bag of Words (BoW) technique for text-to-vectorization in natural language processing (NLP) tasks.
+BoW is a fundamental technique that converts textual data into a numerical representation, enabling the analysis and extraction of meaningful insights.

+## Contents
+- BOW_&_TFIDF.ipynb: Jupyter notebook containing the code implementation of BoW and TF-IDF techniques.